frederic-perez/AmE-dictionary/data/idioms.md

 __make a long arm for (something)__ To extend one’s arm fully toward something; to reach out for something. _Mary’s new boyfriend made a long arm for the bottle of wine at the end of the table, helping himself to another glass._
 __make a mark__ To do something that makes one famous or successful; to do something that is very important or meaningful. _The actress first made a mark with her incredible performance as Lady Macbeth on Broadway._
 __make a mint__ To earn a very large amount of money, especially by doing something very successfully. _We’ll make a mint if we can manage to secure a trading partner in China._
+__make a pass at (one)__ :dart: To make sexual advances toward or propositions to one; to hit on one. _Do you think she was making a pass at me, or was she just being nice?_ :es: intentarse ligar a
-__make a run for (someone or something)__ :three: To run in order to escape something or to reach a destination quickly, perhaps before a certain time or before something happens. _Our taxi was late picking us up, so we’re going to have to make a run for the train when we get to the station!_
+__make a run for (someone or something)__ :five: To run in order to escape something or to reach a destination quickly, perhaps before a certain time or before something happens. _Our taxi was late picking us up, so we’re going to have to make a run for the train when we get to the station!_
 __make a run for it__ To run in order to escape something or to reach a destination quickly, perhaps before a certain time or before something happens. _Our taxi was late picking us up, so we’re going to have to make a run for it when we get to the station._
 __make a scene__ (create a scene) To create a loud, typically angry disturbance or display in public, such that it draws attention to those involved.
 __make a sensation__
 __make a splash__ :four::hammer:
 __make a wide stride__ To make great and rapid progress or advancement. _The one-time political advisor has been making a wide stride toward absolute control of the country._
 __make advances at (one)__ To approach one in a flirtatious, amorous, or sexual manner; to try or begin to seduce one. _Terry was fired after he began making advances at his secretary._
+__make advances__ :dart:
 __make amends__ :six: To provide restitution or attempt to reconcile or resolve the situation after a wrong one has done. _I’m not sure I can make amends for all the times I’ve let you down, but I want to try to be better for you._
 __make an end of (something)__ To stop, cease, or conclude something. _I’m going to make an end of the corruption in this department once and for all!_
 __make an impression__